 2.13.
 Leases As a lessee

-The Company implemented a single accounting model as per Ind AS 116 with effect from April 01, 2019, requiring lessees to recognise assets and liabilities for all leases excluding exceptions listed in the standard.
+The Company implemented a single accounting model as per Ind AS 116 with effect from April 01, 2019, requiring lessees to recognize assets and liabilities for all leases excluding exceptions listed in the standard.
 The Company elected to apply exemptions to short term leases or for leases for which the underlying asset is of low value.

-Based on the accounting policy applied, the Company recognises a right-of-use asset and a lease liability at the commencement date of the contract for all leases conveying the right to control the use of an identified assets for a period of time.
+Based on the accounting policy applied, the Company recognizes a right-of-use asset and a lease liability at the commencement date of the contract for all leases conveying the right to control the use of an identified assets for a period of time.
 The commencement date is the date on which a lessor makes an underlying asset available for use by a lessee.

 The right-of-use assets are initially measured at cost, which comprises: